AcroMace/Theremin/README.md

 ## Possible upgrades

-- Unlike an actual theramin, there's no volume control here.
-You could add it fairly easily by exposing the volume from the `ToneGenerator` and setting it with one of the detected hands in `TheraminViewController`.
+- Unlike an actual theremin, there's no volume control here.
+You could add it fairly easily by exposing the volume from the `ToneGenerator` and setting it with one of the detected hands in `ThereminViewController`.
-- You could make 3+ hands support in `TheraminViewController` by removing the assumption of just having the left and right hand.
+- You could make 3+ hands support in `ThereminViewController` by removing the assumption of just having the left and right hand.
 One way could be sorting by x-position and mapping to a list of tone generators instead.
 Another harder way might be using RealityKit and anchoring a ToneGenerator to a body tracking anchor.
 - Landscape mode!
 - This compiles and runs and works surprisingly well on Mac but the camera feed looks zoomed in.
 I suspect this could be fixed the same way as landscape mode.